Retro Recordings XR — Heritage — Legends

 Transformer-balanced everything

 Input + output transformers on every channel.
-Marinair input transformers (collaboration with Marinair Radar Company late 60s) + LO1166 gapped output transformer (designed by Rupert in 1964 for a Phillips Records console, spec still proprietary 60+ years later).
+Marinair input transformers (collaboration with Marinair Ltd, the British marine-electronics and transformer specialist, late 60s) + LO1166 gapped output transformer (designed by Rupert in 1964 for a Philips Recording Studio console, spec still proprietary 60+ years later).

 Pencil-on-paper original designs